plepe/leaflet-overpass-lens/README.md

 const map = L.map('map').setView([51.505, -0.09], 15)

-const options = {
+// you can omit these values; shown are the default values. const options = {
   position: 'topleft', // position of the control
   continuous: false, // if true, lens will follow mouse and update continuously